What kind of leader am I?

 - You role is to protect the staff from unnecessary stress and not to burden them with additional stress.
 Be the shit shield.

 Which parts of my work are leadership?
 Well there is formal and informal leadership.
-Formally I head up a function in my faculty leading a team of 5 or 6 learning technologists and digital media technicians.
+Formally, I head up a function in my faculty leading a team of 5 or 6 learning technologists and digital media technicians.
 I have headed various working groups and committees including University wide committees.
 I am a line manager and at UWE that comes with quite a lot of responsibilities.
 The function is called being a ‘people manager’ and a lot policies are enforced by and dependent on this role.
+I go on to discuss this further in manifestations 1 and 5.

 Manifestation 3: Taking the difficult positions on behalf on my community